EFS in AWS EKS

 Installing a storage class and testing EFS volumes

-1. Create a storage with the FILE_SYSTEM_ID that we created
+1. Once the applications is installed a storage class needs to be created for persistent volume to use.
+Create a storage with the FILE_SYSTEM_ID that we created

 kubectl apply -f -<<EOF